 This three-unit course is designed to give you an in-depth understanding of how computer technology works and a look at what goes on ‘behind the screens’.

-You don’t need to have studied this subject before, and assessment is quite simply based on a written exam, a practical investigation and programming tasks.
+You don’t need to have studied this subject before, and assessment is quite simply based on two written exams.

 What skills will I get from it?